Skip to content

 Frequently Asked Questions

-Should I use a daily rate or a monthly pass?
+to use a daily rate or a monthly pass?

-A monthly pass makes sense when the daily rate times workdays per month exceeds the pass price.
+A monthly pass applies when the daily rate times workdays per month exceeds the pass price.
 At 15 units per day and 20 workdays per month, daily parking costs 300 units — so any monthly pass at or below 300 beats it.
 Entering both figures here shows the combined annual impact when someone uses daily parking some days and a pass others.

 Does this include weekend and social parking?